ajayabaral05/Nobin/README.md

 Keep your existing `photo.jpg` in the repository root.

 ## Preserved tracking
-The Meta Pixel initialization and PageView code is preserved with Pixel ID `2082956932259701`.
+The Meta Pixel initialization and PageView code is preserved with Pixel ID `PIXEL CODE`.
 The Telegram CTA continues to send the existing `Subscribe` event on a manual click.

 ## UI updates
 - Aurora/glassmorphism redesign